subquery/documentation/docs/references/references.md

 These are disabled by default due to the entity limit.

-Note that the `--unsafe` command will prevent your project from being run in the SubQuery Network, and you must contact support if you want this command to be run with your project in SubQuery's managed service [network](https://project.subquery.network).
+**Note that the `--unsafe` command will prevent your project from being run in the SubQuery Network, and you must contact support if you want this command to be run with your project in SubQuery's managed service [project.subquery.network](https://project.subquery.network).**

 ### --port